EU Journeys

 children will be used ethically and never in a way that is exploitative or

-• Partnerships: If the project engages external organizations or
+harmful. • Partnerships: If the project engages external organizations or

 contractors to work with children, EUROPEAN REPUBLIC will brief them on this